10 Crime-Thriller Books Like The Guest List

 3. Truly Devious

 Our heroine, Stevie, travels to the elusive Ellingham Academy, where she will study true crime.
-Her main goal in attending the school was to solve the cold case that occurred in 1936 related to the family of the founder of Ellingham Academy.
-So this book is told in two timelines like The Guest List:
+Her main goal in attending the school was to solve the cold case in 1936 related to the family of the founder of Ellingham Academy.
+So this book is told in two timelines, like The Guest List:

-• In 1936 when we are getting more information about what occurred all those years ago, our only lead is that the perpetrator goes by Truly Devious.
+• In 1936, when we get more information about what occurred all those years ago, our only lead is that the perpetrator goes by Truly Devious.
 We follow Stevie at the same school as it appears that Truly Devious has returned.

-I’ve read a good handful of YA mysteries, and I feel like a lot of times, they are very predictable.
+I’ve read a good handful of YA mysteries, and I feel like they are very predictable many times.
 They don’t go super into the depth of the characterization.
-But this story stands out from all of them because it is so clever, witty, and well-structured.
+But this story stands out because it is so clever, witty, and well-structured.
 Not only are the characters super charming and easy to fall for, but the mystery itself is so beautifully constructed.
 There are so many twists and turns that you will never expect going into it.

 Truly Devious